SamuelTulach/mutante/README.md

 # mutante
 Windows kernel-mode hardware identifier (HWID) spoofer.
 It does not use any hooking, so it can be completelly unloaded after use.
+Tested on Windows 10 x64 2004 (19041.264).

 ## Features
 - Disk serials (works on both SATA and NVMe drives)